Wetheron, Queensland: Geography

 A report by R. W. Winks of the Department of Agriculture, Brisbane, surveying for the proposed Degilbo to Gayndah railway line extension, dated 10 November 1897 stated:- "The first really good piece of country of any extent begins some little distance from the coach stage at Wetheron, Two Mile, extending beyond the head station and running thence in a south-westerly direction to Oakey Creek.
 This belt, which takes in the whole of what was the Byrnestown and part of the Resolute and Bon Accord Groups, about 8 mi in length, and varying in breadth from 3 to 4 miles, is on the whole good land.
 It is principally composed of fine, black and chocolate soil ridges, even in contour, and in many places lightly timbered with broad-leafed ironbark and a kind of bloodwood.
 In some parts there is scarcely any timber, from which fact a portion of this zone is known locally as the Wetheron Clear Lands.
 Want of water is the chief drawback, but from some wells I saw on what was once group property, it would appear that good water can be obtained by comparatively shallow sinking.
 The average depth of the wells seemed about 40 ft."

+The land use is predominantly grazing on native vegetation with a small amount of crop growing.